-All QA is inherited from MOD29.
-The Ice_Surface_Temperature_Spatial_QA data field contains the corresponding QA data for the ice surface temperature observations selected by the algorithm as the observation of the night.
+All QA is inherited from the MYD29 sea ice data set.
+The Sea\Ice\by\Reflectance\Spatial\QA and Ice\Surface\Temperature\Spatial\QA data fields contain the corresponding QA data for the sea ice and ice surface temperature observations selected by the algorithm as the observation of the day.
 No automated quality assessment is performed within this algorithm.
 QA data are stored as coded integers and indicate whether algorithm results were nominal, abnormal, or if other defined conditions were encountered.

-For more information about the quality indicators utilized by MOD29, see the Quality Assessment section of the MODIS/Terra Sea Ice Extent 5-Min L2 Swath 1km (MOD29), Version 6 user guide.
+For more information about the quality indicators utilized by MYD29, see the Quality Assessment setion of the MODIS/Aqua Sea Ice Extent 5-Min L2 Swath 1km (MYD29), Version 6 user guide.